takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.20 <br>
+    ・ Fixed problem with duplicate download of images for creative thumbnail replacement. <br>
+    ・ When "Elapsed Time" was selected for TextA, the round name displayed during a round would appear to be abbreviated even though it was not actually abbreviated. <br>
+    ・ "!" mark indicating the elimination zone in the point acquisition round. mark indicating the elimination zone in rounds in which points are earned has been fixed. <br>
+    ・ Adjusted the display position of the text shown in the point acquisition round. <br>
+    ・ Fixed a problem in SquadList where when a point correction was made after the end of a round, it would appear as if there was a one second difference to the theoretical value even though the round ended with time expired. <br>
+    ・ Some text for English has been corrected. <br>
+    ・ Fixed problem with creative thumbnail replacement not working. <br>
+    ・ Fixed a problem in which the "Kill Game" button overlapped with the "Open Settings" button when the "Fall_Guys_Client.exe" screen disappeared. <br>
+    ・ Fixed a problem in which the display of the number of teams available for clearing and the current standings kept switching continuously when a team was eliminated in a round of Squad's point acquisition. <br>
+    ・ In the Squad Survival Round, when a player's team is eliminated and all the players are eliminated, the number of border points will be displayed 5 seconds after the team is eliminated, as in the case of spectating the game. <br>
+    ・ Fixed a problem where the external display timer was duplicated, making the upper right corner of the game unclickable and not well described by various distribution software. <br>
+    ・ Scaling by font size has been disabled because changing the font size in Windows sometimes resulted in a loss of overall appearance. <br>
+    ・ Fixed a problem with the "Creative Search Tool" that prevented the button from being pressed. <br>
+    ・ The width size was adjusted to match the display size in the "Creative Search Tool". <br>

   ○ 4.51.11 <br>
     ・ When the number of waiting players is not known during matchmaking, the elapsed time is now displayed as before. <br>